-You'll love these old fashioned lemon pie recipes chosen from Grandma's recipe collection.
-Did you know that lemons are one of the world's favorite fruits used in making pies?
+You will love these old fashioned lemon pie recipes chosen from Grandma's recipe collection.
+Did you know that lemons are one of the world's favorite fruits when used in making pies?
 That's because of their tangy, fresh taste.
-You can't beat a lemon pie for flavor.
+You can't beat a lemon pie for its flavor.

 Mom's Recipe Scrapbooks (c.
 1920s)